ImageMagick/MagickCache/SECURITY.md

 # Security Policy

-MagickCache recommended practices **strongly** encourages you to configure an ImageMagick [security policy](https://imagemagick.org/script/security-policy.php) that suits your local environment.
+MagickCache's security relies on the ImageMagick security policy.
+Creating a [security policy](https://imagemagick.org/script/security-policy.php) that fits your specific local environment before making use of MagickCache is highly advised.

 ## Supported Versions

-We encourage users to upgrade to the lastest MagickCache release to ensure that all known security vulnerabilities are addressed.
-On request, we can backport a vulnerability to other MagickCache versions.
+We encourage users to upgrade to the latest MagickCache release to ensure that all known security vulnerabilities are addressed.
+On request, we can backport security fixes to other MagickCache versions.

 ## Reporting a Vulnerability

-Post any vulnerability as an [issue](https://github.com/ImageMagick/MagickCache/issues).
-Or you can post privately to the ImageMagick development [team](https://imagemagick.org/script/contact.php).
-Most vulnerabilities are fixed within 48 hours.

-In addition, request a [CVE](https://cve.mitre.org/cve/request_id.html).
-We rely on you to post CVE's so our development team can concentrate on delivering a robust security patch.
+Before you post a vulnerability, first determine if the vulnerability can be mitigated by a properly curated security policy.
+Next, verify your policy using the [validation tool](https://imagemagick-secevaluator.doyensec.com/).
+Now use a [development container](https://containers.dev/), available in the `.devcontainer/security` folder, to verify that the security issue can be reproduced with the latest source code and your security policy.
+If you feel confident that the security policy does not address the vulnerability, post the vulnerability as a [security advisory](https://github.com/ImageMagick/MagickCache/security/advisories/new).
+Most vulnerabilities are reviewed and resolved within 48 hours.